kikiklang/pomme-page/README.md

 ### Links
 Links images work in svg format.
 To add a link, go to `src/index.pug` and make a myrtille.
 It's a pug function that takes 3 parameters:
 - domain
-- svg viewbox
+- svg viewBox
 - svg path

 ### Modules
-- **binance**:  To get the crypto-currencies you want.
-Head to `src/binance/binance.pug` and change binance-selector-button value to desired currency symbols.
-Javascript will do the work behind.
-- **openweather**:  you will need to provide the city name in `src/openweather/openweather.js` + units of measurement. standard, metric and imperial units are available.
-You will also need to change the city name abbreviation in `src/openweather/openweather.pug`
-- **unsplash**: you can provide another collection ID ([unsplash collections](https://unsplash.com/collections)) in `src/unsplash/unsplash.js` file
-- **stormglass**: you will need latitude and longitude of your surf spot.
-Set the variables in `src/stormglass/stormglass.js`

 To remove a module, you have to delete the corresponding folder in src and then remove all imports found in the 3 index files (pug, css, js).

 ### Colors
-Colors theming is not perfect yet, but you can make your theme with the css variables found in `index.css`
+You can make your theme with the css variables found in `index.css`

 ## Contribution
-Please feel free to give what you have in this project if you like it.
-It would nice to make:
+Please feel free to give what you have in this project if you like it and you have some time to spare.
-- new modules
-- new color themes
-- fonts integration
-- new icons
-- refactor
-- anything

 ## Deploying
 After the build process, you'll find a `dist` folder that parcel just created.
 We still have API Keys in the code.
 In my case, i deploy this behind a caddy reverse proxy and limit/filter access to this static files only from my personal computer IP.